aidarripoll/wg3-sc_pseudobulk_DEA-old/README.md

 | ID_6  | pilot3_lane1  | UT  |

 #### DEA covariates files: sc-DEA ([scDEA_covariates.tab](scDEA_covariates.tab)) and pseudobulk-DEA ([pseudobulkDEA_covariates.tab](pseudobulkDEA_covariates.tab))
-A csv file that has in the:
+A priori, this file should not be modified.
+Each tsv file that has in the:
 * 1st column (covariate): Covariates included in the model
 * 2nd column (type): Fixed/random effect
 * 3rd column (class): Categorical (factor) or quantitative (integer, double)